Flying-foxes in Eurobodalla

 The extent of flying-fox camps in May 2018

-Flying-fox activity in Eurobodalla Shire has been monitored regularly since their arrival for the 2017-2018 season, with 35 monitoring reports sent between 17 October 2017 and 6 July 2018 to the Office of Environment and Heritage.
+Flying-fox activity in Eurobodalla Shire has been monitored regularly since their arrival for the 2017-2018 season, with weekly monitoring reports sent to the Office of Environment and Heritage.

 During the monitoring, Council officers assess the population, camp footprint, distance to nearby residents, presence of dependent young and overall health of the flying-foxes.
 In addition, we monitor the community's concerns and offer advice and assistance where we can.

-The graph below indicates camp populations during the 2017-2018 season:
+The graph below indicates camp populations from February 2018 to January 2019: